grafana/grafana/docs/sources/features/datasources/mysql.md

 ## Alerting

 Time series queries should work in alerting conditions.
-Table formatted queries is not yet supported in alert rule conditions.
+Table formatted queries are not yet supported in alert rule conditions.

 ## Configure the data source with provisioning